 Invasive species, presumed to be in Western Atlantic following release of pet fish.
 Preys on small reef fish, particularly Damselfishes.

-Two species are found in the area: P. volitans from the central and West Pacific and Western Australia, and P. miles from the remainder of the Indian Ocean.
+Two species are found in the area: The Red Lionfish, P. volitans, from the central and West Pacific and Western Australia, and the Common Lionfish, P. miles, from the remainder of the Indian Ocean.
 These can be distinguished by DNA testing, and also morphologically on the basis of the following four overlapping characteristics: P.volitans has an modal number of 11 soft dorsal rays, while P. miles has 10: P. a modal number of 7 soft anal rays, while P. miles has 6: P. volitans has a longer pectoral fin than P. miles; spots on the soft dorsal fin are larger in P. volitans than in P. miles.
 Atlhough both species are found in the Greater Caribbean.
 P. miles is far rarer (<10%).

 Adults : Body moderately laterally compressedwith a large spiney head .
 The forehead has a steep profile and has a long tentacle over eye.
 Body pale red to whitish, with ~8 broad brown to blackish bars, each one separated by several thin dark bars.
 The head has similar bars, those on rear of head diagonal and extending onto chest.
 Some fins have whitish tips.

 Juveniles : Predominantly transparent with some black stripes and relatively large spots.

 Inhabit lagoon and seaward reefs from turbid inshore areas to depths of 50 m.
 Often solitary, they hide in unexposed places at daytime often with head down and practically immobile.